Feds propose new right for consumers in credit disputes

 When it comes to the proposed changes, "any effort to ensure that consumers have accurate information reflected on their credit reports is a step in the right direction.
 The credit report and associated credit score will have a negative or positive influence on many areas of a consumer’s life," says Gail Cunningham, spokeswoman for the National Foundation for Credit Counseling, a national accrediting agency for credit counseling firms.
 "Giving consumers the power to correct discrepancies should enhance the likelihood of an accurate report being distributed," Cunningham says.

-Comments on the proposed rules can be made via e-mail or online.
 The rule will not go into effect until after a comment period, which runs 60 days.
 Comments should refer to "Procedures to Enhance the Accuracy and Integrity of Information Furnished to Consumer Reporting Agencies under Section 312 of the Fair and Accurate Credit Transactions Act, Project No. R611017."